SysKitTeam/docs-point/governance-and-automation/automated-workflows/inactive-workspaces-admin.md

 * **Microsoft 365 Archive** [charges site reactivation at a per-GB rate](https://learn.microsoft.com/en-us/microsoft-365/archive/archive-pricing?view=o365-worldwide).

-* When **Syskit Point archives workspaces**, the workspace is put into a **read-only state**, access to the workspace is removed for members and/or owners, permission inheritance is restored on all objects, and all memberships on the workspace are removed in Microsoft 365 but saved in the Syskit Point database to support the restore action.
+* When **a workspace is archived through the In-place method**, the workspace is put into a **read-only state**, access to the workspace is removed for members and/or owners, permission inheritance is restored on all objects, and all memberships on the workspace are removed in Microsoft 365 but saved in the Syskit Point database to support the restore action.

-* **Restoring a read-only workspace** that was archived through Syskit Point **does not create any additional costs**.

 * If a **SharePoint site has already been archived through the Microsoft 365 Archive** option, it is **not flagged** as an Inactive Workspace.